ricardolimaa29/ricardolimaa29/README.md

 <img align="right" alt="cat-coding-gif" src="https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif" width="120" />

 I'm Ricardo Lima, a passionate software developer and technology enthusiast.
-I currently work as a Junior Systems Analyst at Navas. </br>
+I currently work as a teacher in SENAI - Santana de Parnaíba. </br>
-With more than 4 years of experience in the area, I have the opportunity to work on several interesting projects and explore different technologies.
+With more than 5 years of experience in the area, I have the opportunity to work on several interesting projects and explore different technologies.